davidgasquez/handbook/content/health.md

 - [The Best Fat Loss Article on the Motherfuckin' Internet](http://physiqonomics.com/fat-loss/) - Facts and useful information about fat loss
 - [Phrak's Greyskull LP](https://old.reddit.com/r/Fitness/wiki/phraks-gslp) - Introductory lifting program to build familiarity and comfortability with the fundamental barbell movements that are a core component of most strength training routines
 - [Building Muscle](https://www.julian.com/guide/muscle/intro) - Article that cover what the science says about exercising and eating to build muscle.
+- [Beginner's Health and Fitness Guide](http://www.liamrosen.com/fitness.html) - Great information and resources on fitness and overal health.

 ## Sleep